spluxx/dynamic-scala/README.md

 [ScalaMeter](https://github.com/scalameter/scalameter))

 ### Why FoldExtension
-An unrefined reasoning behind the creation of `FoldExtension` is that
+An unrefined but insightful reasoning behind the creation of `FoldExtension` is that
 <br>
 **(1)** all programs for execution are, at the very bottom, a function `State => (State, Result)` and hence
 <br>